nehathakur123/MLOps-1/README.md

    - And again, we should be able to extract data or features from these images.
    - Some of our data may be transactional and we may want to aggregate this data to have a more streamlined view of the customer.
    - Sometimes the data is geolocation and we may want to extract features from this data.
-   - Sometimes we have a time series that we need to process or aggregate in a certain way, and we can also have date and time variables that we cannot use straight away in our models, but instead we derive eatures from them.
+   - Sometimes we have a time series that we need to process or aggregate in a certain way, and we can also have date and time variables that we cannot use straight away in our models, but instead we derive features from them.

 So before we can use these data to train them, although we need to carry out a lot of variable transformation, extract features from data, or create new features by combining existing ones.
 So then we're not talking of just training the models, but we are also talking about preprocessing the data to make it suitable to train them over.
 And sometimes we may not want to use all the features available to us.
 So we may include a type of feature selection.